 |5.||How to prepare for your Yoga Instructor certification|

-Let’s start with some basic concerns you might have about doing a yoga Instructor certification program:
+Let’s start with some basic concerns you might have about doing a yoga teacher training program:

 Contrary to what you might think, you don’t need to have been practicing yoga for years before joining a yoga teacher training.
-The most important thing is commitment to wanting to learn more about yoga (including yoga philosophy and history).
-Having said that, you do need a certain level of fitness and stamina to be able to join, as trainings are intense, and you will be practicing for many hours each day.
+The most important thing is commitment to deepened your yoga education (including yoga philosophy and history).
+Having said that, you do need a certain level of fitness and stamina to be able to join, as yoga teacher trainings are intense, and you will be practicing for many hours each day.
 If you come from a fitness background then you might not need as much yoga experience (purely from a physical stamina level).

-There is no upper age limit on joining a yoga instructor certification course.
-As long as you have the physical fitness to cope with a training (which is not affected by age!) then you should not feel put off, or think that you’re too old.
+There is no upper age limit on joining a teacher training for yoga.
+As long as you have the physical fitness to cope with a yoga education training (which is not affected by age!) then you should not feel put off, or think that you’re too old.
 It’s never too late to change careers, or to learn something new, and you might find your age is a benefit as, depending on where you work, many students who attend yoga classes are more mature, and may relate better to a more mature teacher.

 On the other hand, don’t be worried about being too young to attend a training; as long as you have a certain level of emotional maturity (or are willing to develop it) then training at a young age just means you have so many more years ahead to develop and refine your craft!